Press Release Archive

 C. F. Martin & Co.
 Receives Nine Coveted "Players' Choice" Awards

 String Letter Press¹s Acoustic Guitar Magazine recently announced the voting results of the 2004 Players' Choice Awards.
 Each category consisted of gold, silver and bronze award winners.
 Awards were given to the companies with the most votes in each category.
 These awards were voted on by the people who are out there using the products and making music, not doled out by the editors or ³experts in the field.² Formal award announcements will be made in the February 2005 issue of Acoustic Guitar Magazine.
-Martin is proud to have received such an honor and would like to thank everyone who voted.
+Martin is proud to have received the honor of the best acoustic guitar award and would like to thank everyone who voted.

 Source: Sounding Board Newsletter Vol 19 - Jul.
 2005